There are two ways a scholarship or grant can be paid:

 - direct payment into your bank account

-- direct to your course fees (does not include the Student Services and Amenities Fee).
+- direct to your course fees for the scholarships listed below (does not include the Student Services and Amenities Fee).

 If your scholarship is based on a set yearly amount, you will be paid in two equal instalments unless indicated otherwise in your scholarship offer letter or terms and conditions.

 One-off scholarship and grant payments will be made in April (for offers made in semester one) or in September (for offers made in semester two).

 Students in receipt of the Community Leaders Scholarship that withdraw from their Access Monash Ambassador role, will be required to return their scholarship payment.

 Payment to your bank account

 - Each year we will email you a reminder to update your bank account details in the Web Enrolment System (WES).

 - If you don't provide your bank details by the requested date, your scholarship will be terminated.

 - Most payments are made at the end of April and end of September.